thecloudhacker/Igor/README.md

 ### Manual Control

 You can manually operate tasks on a group by selecting the group and using the context menu to underake your operation.

 ---

+## System Manuals
+Information on how to run, deploy and develop Igor can be found in the [Manuals Section](./manuals/README.md) of the codebase.
+You can browse this here or by cloning the repository and viewing locally.

+---